Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-When you’ve created your short-term career development plan, develop your own list of actions needed to reach each target.
+When you have created your short-term personal career development plan, make your own list of actions needed to reach each goal.

-An action plan will outline specific training programs, learning resources and coaching sessions, as well as supportive mentors that can assist in the development of your career.
+An action plan outlines specific training programs, learning resources such as coaching sessions or mentors who will aid in the process of professional development.

 Implement Your Plan

-Make time for yourself each week.
-Devote at minimum a couple of hours weekly in focusing on the personal growth goals that you have set out – this might include attending classes, discussion groups in your field of employment or actively trying creative methods at work regularly.
+Invest time in oneself completely every week.
+Spend a minimum of a couple of hours weekly in focusing on personal growth objectives outlined.
+This might include attending classes, discussion groups surrounding your area of work or trying innovative methods at work routinely.

 | Benefits of Creating a Career Development Plan |